PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 # Remote Site Collaboration using AsyncDR Replication
 ## Prerequisites:

-1. **kubectl (v1.23.4 or later) installed:** You can follow [official documentaion](https://kubernetes.io/docs/tasks/tools/) to install kubectl as per you operating environment.
+1. **kubectl (v1.23.4 or later):** You can follow these steps to install kubectl as per you operating environment:

-Use following command to check version:
+	Use following command to check:

 		kubectl version --client

+	If it is not installed use following commands to install:

+	**Linux:**

+		curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"
+		sudo install -o root -g root -m 0755 kubectl /usr/bin/kubectl

+	**macOS:**

+		brew install kubectl

 2. **Portworx:** You will need 2 portworx clusters with AsyncDR license enabled.
 Portworx version 2.1 or later needs to be installed on both clusters.
 Also requires Stork v2.2+ on both of the clusters.
 3. **KubeConfig files** You must have kube config files for both clusters.
 4. **storkctl**: Run `storkctl version`.
 If it returns version number then it is installed, else install it with following commands.
 Make sure to replace the **< Provide-Full-Path-Of-Any-One-KubeConfig-File >** for **KUBECONFIG** variable: